Written by Medicover Team and Medically Reviewed by

 Pneumonia can range from mild to severe or life-threatening infection and can sometimes lead to death.

-Pneumonia can be contagious for 2-14 days.
+Pneumonia can be contagious for 2 to 14 days.
 Generally, the goal of medicines given for pneumonia is to limit the spread of the disease.
 A person with bacterial pneumonia will stop being contagious within two days after taking antibiotics.

-Surprisingly, even with severe pneumonia, the lung usually recovers and has no lasting damage, although occasionally, there may be some scars on the lung (rarely leading to bronchiectasis) or on the surface of the lung (the pleura).
+Surprisingly, even with severe pneumonia, the lung usually recovers and shows no lasting damage, although occasionally, some scars may form on the lung (rarely leading to bronchiectasis) or on the surface of the lung (the pleura).

 First-line antibiotics that might be selected include the macrolide antibiotics azithromycin (Zithromax), clarithromycin (Biaxin XL) or the tetracycline doxycycline.